caryoscelus/caryoscelus.github.io/_posts/2018-09-17-goodbye-jamendo.md

 internet section.
 Then it became a symbol of free, open culture.
-For this reason releasing music on Jamendo was a natural thing for me to do, despite all the hassle with their uncomfortable site, my dislike of centralized services, and the growing amount of sings that they do not in fact stand for creative commons or open culture in general.
+For this reason releasing music on Jamendo was a natural thing for me to do, despite all the hassle with their uncomfortable site, my dislike of centralized services, and the growing amount of signs that they do not in fact stand for creative commons or open culture in general.

 <cut/>